zijian04/TT-layer/README.md

 # TT-layer learning
-A small and simple application of TT-layer into neural network.
+A small and simple application of TT-layer to neural network.

 "TT" is the abbreviation of "Tensor Train",which is a tensor decomposition method proposed by [I. V.OSELEDETS](https://users.math.msu.edu/users/iwenmark/Teaching/CMSE890/TENSOR_oseledets2011.pdf).